 - Library of Michigan Webinar Archives

-We've archived webinars provided by Library of Michigan staff on topics such as summer reading, preservation, technology and the Plinkit program.
+We've archived webinars provided by Library of Michigan staff on a variety of topics.
 These are available to you 24/7 for your convenience.
 Check back often for updates.

 - New Director Workshop - September 15, 2016